Awesome-sw8-project/server/README.md

 This is our solution server for indoor positioning estimations.

 ## Setup
-Add the hybrid estimator by changing to directory 'estimtor'.
+Add the hybrid estimator by changing to directory `estimator`.
 Clone the `experiments` repository running the following command:

 ````